 Fast reverse while turning, could result in loss of stability and control.

 2) Throttle Lever

 Throttle lever is located on the RH side of handlebar.

-Designed to be thumb activated.
+Designed to be either thumb activated or finger activated.
 When squeezed, it increases the engine speed.
-When released, engine speed returns automatically to idle
+When released, engine speed returns automatically to idle.